-• Climate Change
+Climate Change

-- Our region is subject to extreme weather which includes extended periods of drought with few, intense rain events. - Climate change is expected to reduce the reliability of imported water delivered to Los Angeles County.
+- Our region is subject to extreme weather which includes more frequent and intense droughts coupled with less frequent but more torrential rains. - Climate change is expected to reduce the reliability of imported water delivered to Los Angeles County.
 This will require an increased emphasis on development of local sources of water to increase the sustainability of our water supply.